openmainframeproject/zvm-community-tools/ztrust/README.md

 contributed by members of the community.
 Some of these are signed using PGP.

+Most readers will understand that PKI is the differentiator between `http` and `https` on the web.
+The latter is secured via SSL (now known as TLS).
+Web servers speaking HTTPS must have a server certificate.
+Technically, that certificate is a "PKI server certificate".

 Ordinarily, PKI certificates are issued by a Certificate Authority (CA).
 There are cases where a CA is not available or where an in-house or home-grown CA is preferred.
 Root certificates found here are